joinmarket-webui/jamdocs/docs/index.md

 [motivation]: philosophy/00-motivation.md
 [fundamentals]: privacy/01-fundamentals.md

-Jam is an interface for JoinMarket.
+As mentioned above, Jam uses JoinMarket under the hood.
 What sets JoinMarket apart is that it has no single point of failure.
 It is completely peer-to-peer, there is no central coordinator, no "doxxic change", no company behind it all, no marketing department, and no central entity making any money off of it.

 All development is done by volunteers.
 Consequently, please heed the following
 warning: